 It goes without saying that shorter programs such as summer study abroad generally cost less than semester or year-long programs.
 On top of that, there are different formats available that incur varying costs.
 The types of study abroad programs offered by universities generally include:

-- Affiliate Programs – tuition is paid to the university-approved affiliate program.
-Affiliate study abroad companies include the big names like CIS and API.
+- Affiliate programs with third-party providers – tuition is paid to the university-approved affiliate program.
+Affiliate study abroad companies feature big names like CIS and API.
 These programs usually include housing, meals, insurance, and support but tend to be pricier.

 Student loans can be taken out through the federal government or through private lenders such as banks or credit unions, and be used for your studies abroad.